54corbin/job-hunter/extension_webpack/TESTING.md

 #### Check Extension Permissions:
 - Go to `chrome://extensions/`
-- Click "Details" on Offer Hunter extension
+- Click "Details" on Job Hunter extension
 - Verify it has access to the current site

 #### Manual Testing: